I loved Bink and Gollie. And I mean LOVED it.

 or, when Bink gets a goldfish she names Fred:

 “Fred wants to roller-skate,” said Bink.
 “Fred longs for speed.”

 “Fish know nothing of longing,” said Gollie.

 The illustrations, sometimes in double-page spreads, sometimes in multiple panels on a page, are vibrant and full of energy.
 They completed the story for me, giving shape and dimension to Bink and Gollie.
 I particularly loved that the backgrounds were usually in shades of gray with the girls in color.

 You likely know by now that I don’t buy scads of books because I would rather use the library, save my money, and keep my already-full bookcases from exploding.
-So it means something when I say this is a book I want to own.
+So it means something when I say I want to own Bink and Gollie.
 And I’m desperately hoping for more adventures from Bink and Gollie.